 Are you thinking about heading out the campground with your toddler in tow?
 Or, does this idea make you cringe?
 Camping with toddlers is totally doable.
-I don’t promise it will be easy, but by following a plan, keeping it simple, and slowing down a bit I’m sure you can all have a very (or somewhat very) successful trip!
+I don’t promise it will be easy, but by following a plan, keeping it simple, having a few essential toddler camping gear items, and slowing down a bit – I’m sure you can all have a very (or somewhat very) successful trip!

 So, read on for your complete guide on how to bring your toddlers camping, make it a success, and have fun along the way! (oh, and don’t forget to grab the checklist too!)

-- How to know you’re ready to take your toddlers camping
+- How to know you’re ready to go camping with a toddler?

 - Getting prepared to camp with a 2 year old